SLFaleiro/MMM-Halloween/README.md

 -   maxSize: (integer) Maximum size (in pixels) of the ghosts.
 -   opacity: (float) Opacity of the ghosts (0 to 1).
 -   staticGif: (string) Path to a static GIF to display, e.g., a jack-o'-lantern.
--   gifPosition: (string) Position of the static GIF on the screen (e.g., "bottom-left", "bottom-right").
+-   gifPosition: (string) Position of the static GIF on the screen (e.g., ""top-left", "top-right", "bottom-left", "bottom-right", "center", "top-center", "bottom-center", "left-center", "right-center"").
 -   gifSize: (integer) Size (in pixels) of the static GIF.

 Usage